ljones140/CV/README.md

 #### Desire to Craft High Quality Code

 At Makers Academy I was exposed to good coding principles which has improved my ability to write good, test-driven clean code.
-I understand that I have a lot to learn and although I can spot a code smell I may not at this moment have the skills to clear it up as well as I would like.
 I aspire to write code that is elegant, well crafted, I am proud of and enjoy returning to.

 #### Projects

 [**StieglitzGram**](https://github.com/ljones140/StieglitzGram) is an online photography gallery.
 It is written using Rails, Jquery, Foundation and PostgreSQL.
 It is tested using RSpec, Capybara, Factory Girl and Poltergeist to test the JavaScript.I am particularly proud of the elegance of the controllers as they thin and the logic is with the model.
 I learned how to use Factory Girl effectively with my tests to  mock and create objects where required.

 [**Live-Voting**](https://github.com/ljones140/live-voting) this was my final project at Makers Academy.
 An application for speakers at events. uses websockets to push questions to audience members.
 As votes come in the speakers display shows a graph that changes dynamically .
 We held daily standups which allowed the project to evolve in the agile process.
 By doing this project I learned how a team project grows with BDD and how multiple pairs of programmers can work on the same code base at the same time.